Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Model set-up

 \subsection{The accretion rate}

 ``The accretion rate'' towards a planet has different meanings in different contexts and works.
-In (multidimensional) global hydrodynamics PPD simulations, it is often defined as the (net) mass inflow into the Hill sphere.
-In (low-dimensional) calculations of planet formation, the accretion rate is taken \neuMB{as} the rate of growth of the planet, which is fed by direct infall onto the planet and the mass transfer rate from the CPD, whether through magnetospheric or boundary-layer accretion.
+In multidimensional global hydrodynamics PPD simulations, it is often defined as the (net) mass inflow into the Hill sphere.
+In low-dimensional calculations of planet formation, the accretion rate is taken as the rate of growth of the planet, which is fed by direct infall onto the planet and the mass transfer rate from the CPD, whether through magnetospheric or boundary-layer accretion.
 Observationally, the accretion rate is the line-emitting, that is, observable, portion of the mass influx towards the planet and CPD.
 These different definitions are partially ``orthogonal'', partially overlapping.

-One possibility is that most of the gas first landing on the CPD migrates radially \neuThH{inward} quickly, \neuThH{which requires} a sufficiently high viscosity for the CPD (see e.g.\ \citealp{papnel05}). \neuThH{Then, the gas will} generate lines at the footpoints of magnetospheric-accretion columns, so that all definitions more or less agree: even the gas hitting the CPD surface too slowly to emit lines will ultimately reach the planetary surface at velocities \neuThH{on the same order of magnitude as in free-fall from infinity, even if reduced because of the finite truncation radius}.
-At the other extreme, the CPD could be a decretion disc \neuGDM{directly} connected to the planet \citep{dong21} \neuMB{or not \citep{batygin20}}, so that only direct infall onto the planet surface would contribute to its growth, while the line-emitting rate would be larger.
-The total rate of infall onto the CPD would be even larger but relevant neither for line-emission nor for planet growth.
+One possibility is that most of the gas first landing on the CPD migrates radially inward quickly, which requires a sufficiently high viscosity for the CPD (see e.g., \citealp{papnel05}).
+Then, the gas will generate lines at the footpoints of magnetospheric-accretion columns on the surface of the planet, so that all definitions more or less agree: even the gas hitting the CPD surface too slowly to emit lines will ultimately reach the planetary surface at velocities on the same order of magnitude as in free-fall from infinity, even if reduced because of the finite truncation radius (e.g., \citealp{demars23}).
+At the other extreme, the CPD could be a decretion disc directly connected to the planet \citep{dong21} or not \citep{batygin20}, so that only direct infall onto the planet surface would contribute to its growth, while the line-emitting rate would be larger.
+The total rate of infall onto the CPD would be even greater but relevant neither for line-emission nor for planet growth.